-Buddhi and Manas united, with this overshadowing of Âtmâ, form the Devachanî; now, as we have seen in studying the Seven Principles, Manas is dual during earth-life, and the Lower Manas is redrawn into the Higher during the Kâma Lokic interlude.
-By this reuniting of the Ray and its Source Manas rebecomes one, and carries the pure and noble experiences of the earth-life into Devachan with it, thus maintaining the past personality as the marked characteristic of the Devachanî, and it is in this prolongation of the "personal Ego," so to speak, that the "illusion" of the Devachanî consists.
-Were the Mânasic entity free from all illusion, it would see all Egos as its brother-Souls, and looking back over its past would recognize all the varied relationships it had borne to others in many lives, as the actor would remember the many parts he had played with other actors, and would think of each brother actor as a man, and not in the parts he had played as his father, his son, his judge, his murderer, his master, his friend.
-The deeper human relationship would prevent the brother actors from identifying each other with their parts, and so the perfected Spiritual Egos, recognizing their deep unity and full brotherhood, would no longer be deluded by the trappings of earthly relationships.
-But the Devachani, at least in the Rûpa Loka, is still within the personal boundaries of his past earth-life; he is shut into the relationships of the one incarnation; his paradise is peopled with those he "loved best with an undving love, that holy feeling that alone survives," and thus the purified personal Ego is the salient feature, as above said, in the Devachani.
+Devachani, and it is in this prolongation of the "personal Ego", so to speak, that the "illusion" of the Devachani consists.
+Were the manasic entity free from all illusion, it would see all Egos as its brother-Souls, and looking back over its past would recognise all the varied relationships it had borne to others in many lives, as the actor would remember the many parts he had played with other actors, and would think of each brother actor as a man, and not in the parts he had played as his father, his son, his judge, his murderer, his master, his friend.
+The deeper human relationship would prevent the brother actors from identifying each other with their parts, and so the perfected spiritual Egos, recognising their deep unity and full brotherhood, would no longer be deluded by the trappings of earthly relationships.
+But the Devachani, at least in the lower stages, is still within the personal boundaries of his past earth-life; he is shut into the relationships of the one incarnation; his paradise is peopled with those he "loved best with an undying love, that holy feeling that alone survives," and thus the purified personal Ego is the salient feature, as above said, in the Devachani.
 Again quoting from the "Notes on Devachan":

 "Who goes to Devachan?"
 The personal Ego, of course; but beatified, purified, holy.
-Every Ego-the combination of the sixth and seventh principles-which after the period of unconscious gestation is reborn into the Devachan, is of necessity as innocent and pure as a newborn babe.
+Every Ego-the combination of the sixth and seventh principles\-which after the period of unconscious gestation is reborn into the Devachan, is of necessity as innocent and pure as a new-born babe.
 The fact of his being reborn at all shows the preponderance of good over evil in his old personality.
-And while the Karma [of Evil] steps aside for the time being to follow him in his future earth reincarnation, he brings along with him but the Karma of his good deeds, words and thoughts into this Devachan.
+And while the Karma [of Evil] steps aside for the time being to follow him in his future earth re-incarnation, he brings along with him but the Karma of his good deeds, words and thoughts into this Devachan.
 "Bad" is a relative term for us-as you were told more than once before-and the Law of Retribution is the only law that never errs.
 Hence all those who have not slipped down into the mire of unredeemable sin and bestiality go to the Devachan.
 They will have to pay for their sins, voluntary and involuntary, later on.
 Meanwhile they are rewarded; receive the effects of the causes produced by them.

-$^{^{\}bullet}$ Sixth and seventh in the older nomenclature, fifth and sixth in the later-i.e., Manas and Buddhi.
+\Sixth and seventh in the older nomenclature, fifth and sixth in the later-i.e., Manas and Buddhi.